A Wrightslaw training program featuring Pete Wright, Esq., sponsored by The Parents' Place of Maryland.

 Conference fee includes coffee, tea, a boxed lunch, a Wrightslaw highlighter pen and the three Wrightslaw books which retail for $62.85 - Wrightslaw: Special Education Law, 2nd Edition, Wrightslaw: From Emotions to Advocacy, 2nd Edition, and Wrightslaw: All About IEPs.

-Credits: 0.6 CEU's (continuing education units) are pending.
+Credits: 0.6 CEU's (continuing education units) are available.
 The units are provided by the University of Missouri-Kansas City School of Education.
 They provide both graduate credit for practicing teachers and CEU's for a variety of professionals who need to document their professional development hours.
 The CEUs are an additional $24 fee and can be paid on the day of the conference.

 Special Accommodations: If you require a translator, dietary restrictions, or other accommodations please note specifics when you register.
 All special accommodations must be submitted no later than March 2, 2017 in order to adequately meet such needs.